WPCH (AM): History

 The station signed on in August 1958 as WBMK.
-It changed its call letters to WZZZ on December 1, 1976, and was assigned the call sign WPLV on January 1, 1988.
+It changed its call sign to WZZZ on December 1, 1976, and was assigned the call sign WPLV on January 1, 1988.
 On October 7, 1994, the station changed its call sign to WCJM, then on February 23, 1996, switched back to WPLV.

 In March 2003, Root Communications License Company, L.P., reached an agreement to sell this station to Qantum Communications subsidiary Qantum of Auburn License Company, LLC, as part of a 26 station deal valued at $82.2 million.
-The deal was approved by the FCC on April 30, 2003, and the transaction was consummated on July 2, 2003.
+The deal was approved by the Federal Communications Commission on April 30, 2003, and the transaction was consummated on July 2, 2003.

 On May 15, 2014, Qantum Communications announced that it would sell its 29 stations, including WPLV, to Clear Channel Communications (now iHeartMedia), in a transaction connected to Clear Channel's sale of WALK AM-FM in Patchogue, New York, to Connoisseur Media via Qantum.
 The transaction was consummated on September 9, 2014.

 The station took on the WPCH call sign on June 1, 2015.